This is a Quick & Simple post on how to set up static IP addresses for an Application Load Balancer (ALB)in AWS.

 AWS responded to this common problem by making it possible to be done in a cleaner way through an official feature.

 No, ALBs will not support static IP addresses and you’ll still need an NLB.
-However now, you can add your ALB as targets for your NLB.
+However now, you can add your ALB as a target for NLB.
 Read from the official announcement here: https://aws.amazon.com/about-aws/whats-new/2021/09/application-load-balancer-aws-privatelink-static-ip-addresses-network-load-balancer/